sunovivid/Perturbed-Attention-Guidance/README.md

 ### Stable Diffusion Inpainting + PAG

-Below custom pipeline is a modification of Stable Diffusion Inpainting pipeline to support PAG.
+Below [pipeline](https://huggingface.co/hyoungwoncho/sd_perturbed_attention_guidance_inpaint) is a modification of Stable Diffusion Inpainting pipeline to support PAG.
 You can try various pretrained weights for inpainting.
-Please refer to [Inpainting](https://huggingface.co/docs/diffusers/using-diffusers/inpaint) for details.
+Please refer to "Inpainting" section of an [official document](https://huggingface.co/docs/diffusers/using-diffusers/inpaint) for details.

 Loading Custom Pipeline
 ```